dptools/process_offsite_audio/README.md

 	* Who will handle it when changes need to be made on the server?
 Could involve changes to code, changes to files in processed folders, or changes to files in raw folders
 	* Who will be checking the QC outputs on DPDash?
 * Finish actually setting up DPDash
+	* Set up for dev for pronet, prod equivalent in progress
-	* Make sure audio, transcript, and video CSVs are being imported (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv) - this should be in progress, awaiting additional info from Tashrif
+	* Make sure audio, transcript, and video CSVs are being imported regularly (for DPDash dev server paths are at /data/predict/kcho/flow_test/Pronet/PHOENIX/GENERAL/\*/processed/\*/interviews/\*/\*QC\*.csv)
-	* Decide which features we want to display from each
-	* Create config files on the UI and ensure colormap bounds make sense for each feature shown
-	* First config for looking at core audio, video, and transcript QC features together has been drafted, but need to split it out into more detailed configs for each modality individually instead.
-Can then also further refine boundaries, color scheme, etc. Note these need to be done for both open and psychs interviews separately due to our folder structure
 * Set protocol for communication with sites
 	* What happens when sites have mistakes with file naming/organization conventions?
 	* What happens when sites are missing data or don't complete a necessary manual review?
 	* What happens when sites upload poor quality data?
 	* Who will be in charge of all of this?
-* Set protocol for communication with TranscribeMe (this can also be discussed at 4/4 meeting with TranscribeMe reps!)
+* Set protocol for communication with TranscribeMe
-	* On both sides, who will be receiving any automated communication about SFTP uploads?
 	* What happens when TranscribeMe does not upload a transcript we are expecting for an extended period?
 	* What happens when a transcript has enough issues that it needs to be redone?
 	* What happens when there is a minor issue in a transcript (outside of the already defined site redaction review)?